Mohammedvaraliya/MCA-Coursework/SEM-1/Data-Structure-Using-Python/Session-on-Bubble-Sort/README.md

 1. **Why `swapped` is used**:

-   a.
-The `swapped` variable tracks whether any swaps were made in a particular pass.
+   1. The `swapped` variable tracks whether any swaps were made in a particular pass.
 If no swaps are made, it means the array is already sorted, and further passes are unnecessary.

 2. **Why the `break` is used**:

-   a.
-If `swapped` is `False` at the end of a pass, the `break` statement terminates the outer loop early, avoiding redundant passes.
+   1. If `swapped` is `False` at the end of a pass, the `break` statement terminates the outer loop early, avoiding redundant passes.

-   b.
-This improves the efficiency of the algorithm, especially in the best case where the array is already sorted.
+   2. This improves the efficiency of the algorithm, especially in the best case where the array is already sorted.

 ### In Essense: